Inovaflex/Label-Sync/README.md

 # Install
 /config/blueprints/automation/<your favorite directory>/label_sync.yaml
-Create a label to use with syncing an place it on each device (not entity) that you want to make sync from.
+Create a label to use with syncing and place it on each device (not entity) that you want to make sync from.

 # Create
 Create a automation based on the blueprint.
-Choosee a labelname for the sync (default: 'sync').
+Choose a labelname for the sync (default: 'sync').